Kerry babies case

-The Kerry babies case (Leanaí Chiarraí) was a 1984 investigation by the Garda Síochána in County Kerry, Ireland, into the killing of one newborn baby and the alleged killing of another, and the subject of a 3-part 2023 (UK) Channel 4 documentary “Murdered: The Baby On The Beach.”
-The mother who concealed the second baby, Joanne Hayes, was arrested and charged with the murder of the first baby, of which she was erroneously thought to be the mother.
-The Gardaí were forced to drop the charges four years later and a tribunal of inquiry (the "Kerry Babies Tribunal") was launched.
-Its report was critical of the Garda conduct of the investigations, and it also concluded that Hayes had premeditated the death of her baby.
-Hayes has disputed this finding, and no charges were pressed.
-The parents and killer of the first baby have never been publicly identified, though arrests of a man and woman were made in 2023.
+The Kerry babies case (Cás Leanaí Chiarraí) was a 1984 investigation by An Garda Síochána in County Kerry, Ireland, into the killing of a newborn baby, known as Baby John, and the alleged killing of another.
+The case has been the subject of intense media interest in Ireland and abroad in the following decades.
+It was the subject of a 3-part 2023 Channel 4 documentary Murdered: The Baby On The Beach, which was broadcast throughout the United Kingdom.
+The mother who concealed the second baby, Joanne Hayes, was arrested and charged with the murder of Baby John, of which she was wrongly thought to be the mother.

+The Gardaí were forced to drop the charges six months later and a tribunal of inquiry (the "Kerry Babies Tribunal") was launched.
+Its report was highly critical of numerous failings in the Garda investigation, and it also concluded that Hayes had given birth to a live baby boy who died that night and whose birth was concealed.
+Hayes has disputed these findings and no charges were pressed.

+The parents of Baby John were identified by DNA after their arrests in 2023.
+A Garda file was sent to the DPP in 2026 but no charges have yet been filed.
+Their solicitor had complained repeatedly about their treatment but has said nothing about Baby John.

 In 2020, the Irish State formally apologised after 36 years to Joanne Hayes for wrongly accusing her of the murder and for the "appalling hurt and distress caused".
+The state consented to the making of the declarations by the High Court that all findings of wrongdoing made against them by the Tribunal were "unfounded and incorrect" and that their arrest and prosecution had been "unfounded and in breach of their constitutional rights".